KevinTEngineering/Mosaic-ODrive/README.md

 To connect to multiple odrive boards simultaneously is a little more complicated.
 The easiest way is to import the ODrive_Ease_Lib file from this repo and run the ```od = find_ODrives()``` method

 The easiest way to control the ODrive is though the ODrive_Ease_Lib Library, since it condenses commonly used commands into singular, short, and intuitive lines.
 The only major issue with this is that it can send redundant commands.
 This is not a problem for most situations (where very rapid updates are not required).
 But in situations like in the Gantry Game or the conference sand table where complex paths are determined by rapidly updating pos_setpoint, the latency can be a problem.
 The best way of going around this is to just use the native odrive commands where you set the axis requested state and controller control mode a singular time then during updates, only change the pos_setpoint.
+It is possible that some of the fields used by ODrive_Ease_Lib are renamed or moved in later versions of the ODrive firmware.
+This was the case before where the measured velocity from the encoder was previously pll_vel, whereas now it is vel_estimate.

 ## Calibrating
+There are multiple degrees of calibration: none, motor, encoder, complete.
+Usually, having a calibrated encoder is the same as having a complete calibration.

+A complete calibration sequence can be run by setting an axis' requested state to AXIS_STATE_FULL_CALIBRATION_SEQUENCE.
+This will run both motor and encoder calibration.
+This is seen as the motor twitching and making a loud beep then moving slightly to each side before stopping.

+A motor calibration will cause the motor to twitch and then make a beep.
+You can maintain motor calibration between reboots by setting odrv.axis.motor.config.pre_calibrated to True then running odrv.save_configuration() and odrv.reboot()

+An encoder offset calibration must be run after motor calibration.
+It has the motor move to one side and then the other.
+If the motor is not able to do this, it will throw an error.
+While you cannot completely retain encoder calibration between reboots, you can use the encoder index search by following the instructions on the odrive docs.

+In ODrive_Ease_Lib, I have a method which accepts a list of ODrive_Axis objects and simultaneously calibrates each of them the minimal amount required.
+This saves time and energy when dealing with multiple motors.

 ## Troubleshooting with ODrive!